 5 Things to Consider When Asking Employees Back to Work

 If you’re one of the many business owners in the tough position of trying to create a safe return-to-work strategy, you are not alone.
-The decision to reopen and ask employees to return to work during the COVID-19 pandemic will most likely be met with a range of questions and concerns, so it is crucial employers have a plan in place.
+The decision to reopen and ask employees back to work during the COVID-19 pandemic will most likely be met with a range of questions and concerns, so it is crucial employers have a plan in place.

 In order to have the best chance of helping your team feel safe and protected while continuing to move forward with reopening, here are 5 things employers should consider when asking their staff to return to work.